Lima, Ohio: Media

 Lima is served by one daily newspaper, The Lima News.
 In addition to the immediate Allen County area, the paper serves residents in Auglaize, Hancock, Hardin, Logan, Mercer, Putnam, Shelby and Van Wert counties.

 As of the 2016–2017 television season, Lima is ranked by Nielsen Media Research as the second smallest television market in Ohio, ahead of only Zanesville, and the 190th nationwide.
 The Lima area is served by four major broadcast stations, with three of those stations based in the city.
 WLIO 8 serves as its NBC affiliate (with Fox/MyNetworkTV on DT2), while low-powered sister station WOHL-CD 35.1 operates as the market's ABC affiliate, with CBS on 35.2.
 WLMA 44 serves as a religious/family-entertainment station.
 The market's PBS member station, WBGU-TV 27, is based out of Bowling Green State University and also serves as a secondary PBS member station for the nearby Toledo market.
 CW viewers are served on cable by that network's Dayton affiliate, WBDT.

 The Lima area is served by 22 FM and 3 AM radio stations.

 Infrastructure

+Airports

+The Lima Allen County Airport is located 5 nmi southeast of Lima's central business district.